maxallamong/Political-Alienation/README.md

 # Political Alienation and the Trump Vote in the 2016-2020 U.S. Presidential Elections

-Repository for ``Political Alienation and the Trump Vote in the 2016-2020 U.S. Presidential Elections"
+Repository for "Political Alienation and the Trump Vote in the 2016-2020 U.S. Presidential Elections"

 ## Repository Contents